Educational animation: Animations for education

 Educators are enthusiastically taking up the opportunities that computer animation offers for depicting dynamic content.
 For example, PowerPoint now has an easy-to-use animation facility that, in the right hands, can produce very effective educational animations.
 Because animations can explicitly depict changes over time (temporal changes), they seem ideally suited to the teaching of processes and procedures.
 When used to present dynamic content, animations can mirror both the changes in position (translation), and the changes in form (transformation) that are fundamental to learning this type of subject matter.

 In contrast with static pictures, animations can show temporal change directly (rather than having to indicate it indirectly using auxiliary markings such as arrows and motion lines).
 Using animations instead of static graphics removes the need for these added markings so that displays can be not only simpler and less cluttered, but also more vivid, engaging, and more intuitively comprehended.
 In addition, the learner does not have to interpret the auxiliary markings and try to infer the changes that they summarise.
 Such interpretation and inference may demand a level of graphicacy skills that the learner does not possess.
 With animated depictions, information about the changes involved is available to be read straight from the display without the learner needing to perform mental animation.
 It's a bit of an exaggeration, but it's more like being kissed instead of reading about a kiss.

 Research evidence about the educational effectiveness of animations is mixed.
 Various investigations have compared the educational effectiveness of static and animated displays across a number of content domains.
 While there have been some findings that show positive effects of animations on learning, other studies have found no effects or even negative effects.
-Some propose that the efficacy depends on the way the animation characteristics engages the psychological functioning of the learner.
+Some propose that the efficacy depends on the way the animation characteristics engage the psychological functioning of the learner.
 In general, it can be concluded that animations are not intrinsically more effective than static graphics.
-Rather, the particular characteristics of individual animations and how they are used to play a key role in the effects that they have on learning.
+Rather, the particular characteristics of individual animations and how they are used play a key role in the effects that they have on learning.